Seq2Tens: An Efficient Representation of Sequences by Low-Rank Tensor Projections: Details on computations

 and if we assume that for a given $m \in \NN$, $z^k_{m, i_m}$ is drawn from a centered distribution with variance $\sigma_m^2$, then we have

 which means that now our goal is to have $\sigma_1^2 \cdots \sigma_m^2 = 2 / (d^m + n_\ell)$ for all $m \geq 1$, which is achievable inductively by

 For both variants of the algorithms, we used the above described initialization schemes, where the tensor component $\bz$'s were drawn from a centered uniform or a Gaussian distribution with the specified variances.
-Although the resulting weight tensors $\ell^k_m$ were of neither distribution, they had the pre-specified first two moments, that seemed sufficient to successfully train models with NLST layers when combined with succeeding normalization layers as described in Appendix \ref{app:variations}.
+Although the resulting weight tensors $\ell^k_m$ were of neither distribution, they had the pre-specified first two moments, that seemed sufficient to successfully train models with LS2T layers when combined with succeeding normalization layers as described in Appendix \ref{app:variations}.

-However, we remark that when Glorot \cite{glorot2010understanding} derived his weight initialization scheme, he considered a fully linear regime across layers, while for $\bx = (\bx_1, \dots, \bx_L) \in \Seq{\R^d}$, the features $\Phi_m(\bx_1, \dots \bx_L)$ on which the weight tensors $\ell^k_m$ act will be highly nonlinear for any given $m \geq 2$ with increasing levels of nonlinearity for larger values of $m$.
-Therefore, it is highly likely that better initialization schemes can be derived by studying the distribution of $\Phi_m(\bx)$, that might also make it possible to abandon the normalization layers succeeding the NLST layers and still retain the layers' ability to learn relevant features of the data.
-Alternatively, data dependent initializations could also prove useful here, such as the LSUV initialization in \cite{mishkin2015all}.
+However, we remark that when \citet{glorot2010understanding} derived their weight initialization scheme, they considered a fully linear regime across layers, while for $\bx = (\bx_1, \dots, \bx_L) \in \Seq{\R^d}$, the features $\Phi_m(\bx_1, \dots \bx_L)$ on which the weight tensors $\ell^k_m$ act will be highly nonlinear for any given $m \geq 2$ with increasing levels of nonlinearity for larger values of $m$.
+Therefore, it is highly likely that better initialization schemes can be derived by studying the distribution of $\Phi_m(\bx)$, that might also make it possible to abandon the normalization layers succeeding the LS2T layers and still retain the layers' ability to learn relevant features of the data.
+Alternatively, data dependent initializations could also prove useful here, such as the LSUV initialization \citep{mishkin2015all}.